A Course on the Introduction to Quantum Software Engineering: Experience Report: Project Assessment and Deliverables

-\header{Project proposal.} Projects began with an early proposal submitted in the form of a structured abstract.
+Projects began with an early proposal submitted in the form of a structured abstract.
 Required sections were ``Background'', ``Objective'', ``Methods'', ``Expected Results'', ``Conclusion'', and ``Implications''.
-For multi-person teams, an additional ``Roles'' section was required to identify expected contributions and responsibilities of each team member.
+For multi-person teams, an additional ``Roles'' section identified the expected contributions and responsibilities of each team member.
 To encourage early scope control and clear planning, each section was expected to remain concise.